 Martyred Mother with seven sons (2MACC): Apocrypha

-According to 2 Maccabees, in the second century b.c.e. the Seleucid king Antiochus IV outlaws temple worship, observance of Sabbaths and holy days, circumcision, and the keeping of Torah, and rules that the Jews who will not adopt Greek customs are to die (2 Macc 6:9).
+According to 2 Maccabees, in the second century B.C.E. the Seleucid king Antiochus IV outlaws temple worship, observance of Sabbaths and holy days, circumcision, and the keeping of (Torah she-bi-khetav: Lit. "the written Torah."
+The Bible; the Pentateuch; Tanakh (the Pentateuch, Prophets and Hagiographia)Torah), and rules that the Jews who will not adopt Greek customs are to die (2 Macc 6:9).
 The martyrology in 2 Macc 6:7–7:42 (the first of its kind in the Bible) lists stories of those who choose death over apostasy.
 The last martyr is the unnamed mother who dies after witnessing each of her seven sons cruelly tortured.
-Her family story appears here in 7:1–42 and in a considerably expanded version in 4 Maccabees (see that entry).
+Her family story appears here in 7:1–42 and in a considerably expanded version in 4 Maccabees.
 Exactly where the martyrdoms in 2 Maccabees take place is debated.
 No scene other than Jerusalem and Judea is ever established in the narrative, yet Antioch is a possible setting for chap.
 7 since the king seems so thoroughly on his own turf.

 The 2 Maccabees 7 version of the martyr family story opens with the arrest of the seven brothers and their mother, who are beaten in an effort to force them to eat swine’s flesh (prohibited by Lev 11:7–8).
 The first six sons each defy the king and are cruelly tortured.
 The six brothers’ exchanges with Antiochus IV, the king (7:2–19), build a coherent argument, which is arranged chiastically (three elements and their reverse): (A) Jewish refusal of the king’s command results in suffering and death; (B) Jewish hope in eternal life is born of serving the King; (C) Jewish belief in bodily resurrection makes mortal life meaningless; (C') for the gentile king there will be no resurrection to life; (B') for this mortal king and his descendants there is no hope; (A') the king’s “fight against God” (7:19) will not go unpunished.
 God, not the gentile king, is in charge of the happenings.